microsoft/code-with-engineering-playbook/docs/index.md

 * Leads by example.
 Models the behaviors we desire both interpersonally and technically.
 * Strives to understand how their work fits into a broader context and ensures the outcome.

 This is our playbook.
 All contributions welcome!
-Please feel free to submit a [pull request](https://github.com/microsoft/code-with-engineering-playbook/pulls) to get involved.
+Please feel free to submit a pull request to get involved.

-> **Note:** If you are reading this on github - head over to [https://microsoft.github.io/code-with-engineering-playbook/](https://microsoft.github.io/code-with-engineering-playbook/) for a better reading experience

 ## Why Have A Playbook